ghostlypi/RLabs/Lab 3/Lab3_F20_student.md

 2.a State the statistical research question of this analysis.

-> Is there a linear relationship between body weigh and heart weight?
+> Is there a linear relationship between body weight and heart weight?

 2.b Identify the variable type by completing the table below by filling in the blanks